 If a patient is young or cannot endure skin testing, in-vitro allergy testing is also available.

 If tests indicated that an individual has allergies, then the physician will make sure that the patient is put on a treatment plan in order to combat whatever allergy is ailing him or her.

-For more information on allergies, or to schedule an appointment for an allergy test, contact the office of Joshua P. Light, MD today.
+For more information on allergies, or to schedule an appointment for an allergy test, contact Light ENT today.
 Call our office in Boynton Beach, Florida at 561-737-8584.